cotodevel/toolchaingenericds-multimediaplayer/README.md

 Project Specific description:

 TGDS Audio Player, supported formats are:
--	IMA-ADPCM (Intel)/WAV/MP3/AAC/Ogg/FLAC/NSF/SPC/GBS/+ others working.
+-	IMA-ADPCM (Intel)/WAV/MP3/ (Up to 192K)AAC - M4A - M4B/Ogg/FLAC/NSF/SPC/GBS/+ others working.
 Streaming mp3, ogg and acc is stripped since it´s 2019 and the DS does not support HTTPS (TLS1.2+)

 Buttons:
 (Start): File Browser -> (A) to play audio file